 Monday Nature Play Group

-Join us at The Lake Claire Community Land Trust for nature, play, learning, and community.
+Atlanta area friends: join us at The Lake Claire Community Land Trust for nature, play, learning, and community.
 We hope you'll join us for good old fashioned play and connection to nature.
+For ages 6 & under but all ages are welcome.

 Play Group Rhythm

-11:00-11:30: Opening song and story in the drum circle or amphitheater pavilion.
+11:00-11:15: Opening song, announcements, and overview for the day.
+Gather in the drum circle or amphitheater pavilion.
 Bring a picnic blanket to sit upon.

-11:30-1:00. *Nature walk.
+12:30-1:00: Nature walk.
+Garden gathering.
 Care for the chickens. (bring veggie/garden scraps from home.
 List of approved and banned foods for hens.
 Walk to the turtle pond to feed them dried meal worms (can be found in the pet/bird food aisle at the grocery or pet food store).

 📌 We usually have a planned activity where we make, create, and work with our hands.
 Some activities may be messy.
 Other activities may need the help of a parent.